 "Quest" is a one-day, mandatory retreat for the entire sophomore class with a focus on Values and Choices.
 This retreat challenges students to thoughtfully and prayerfully reflect on their personal values and how these values, in turn, influence the important choices they will make.

 This retreat also supports the efforts to further build community amongst the sophomore class.
-The retreat is led by Director of Campus Ministry and members of the Senior Retreat Leadership Team.
+The retreat is led by the LSLO and members of the Senior Retreat Leadership Team.

 The retreat is held off campus locally and is held within the hours of the school day.
 Parents are responsible for transportation to/from the retreat.
+Retreat opportunities will be scheduled throughout the year for students to sign up.